 - Build the capacity of shelter operators to autonomously implement the program and enhance psychosocial support through the arts, so as to maximize its impact and scale it up at national level.

-- Approximately 143 asylum-seeking children and youth (59 girls and 84 boys), both accompanied and unaccompanied aged one to 18, the majority under the age of six, who benefit from a program developed by 3 qualified child caregivers, trained by Save the Children in collaboration with shelter operator staff;
+- Approximately 143 asylum-seeking children and youth, both accompanied and unaccompanied, aged 1 to 18, the majority under the age of 6;

-- 69 parents (24 males and 45 females) participating in the artistic activities.
+- 69 parents, who participated in the artistic activities.

 Between June 1st and August 31, 2018, the CSF Program, supported by Alta Mane, foresaw different artistic and creative activities, adapted to the needs and ages of 143 children and youth, aged one to 18.
 The activities, run 5 days per week (Monday-Friday) in two shifts (5 hours totally) from 9-11:30 hrs and from 14-16:30 hrs, focused on the social, cognitive and emotional development of children and adolescents and allowed for the participation and inclusion of children and youth with special needs.
 All activities managed by shelter operator staff who are supported by three qualified child caregivers trained by Save the Children are participatory and inclusive and include: painting, drawing, crafting, murals, crafting music instruments, music, singing and dancing, the promotion of basic language and numeracy skills through the arts, sports and games, health-promotion and hygiene activities.
 The CFS Program, since September 1st 2018 fully managed by ORS, has proven key in improving the quality standards in terms of care, support and protection of minors on the move, as well as in providing a successful model for psychosocial support of refugee and asylum-seeking children located in the Asylum Centers in Switzerland.